ogrisel/research/Generalization.md

 Use SGDR to fit an ensemble of models in one pass.
 At the end of each low-LR cycle, collect one snapshot every n updates and estimate precision matrix of model weights (e.g. diag + rank one) around the average iterates (A-SGD solution taken at each SGDR cycle).
 Use that as a mixture of Gaussian posterior for the deep model.

-For new test predictions, sample 100 models from posterior distribution and compute predictive distribution for that each sample in test prediction along with credible intervals.
+For new test predictions, sample 100 models from posterior distribution and compute predictive distribution for that each sample in test prediction along to extract credibility intervals for regression problems.

 Find a toy problem with heteroschedastic noise to highlight the performance using a uncertainty evaluation metric (e.g Brier score for classification problem?).
 Compare to test-time dropout uncertainty evaluation.